In 2013, the Foundation for the Future of Biomedical Sciences in Szeged established the Szent-Györgyi Talent Award.

 Dr. Ádám Dénes

-His research theme is „Compartment-specific modulation of neuronal and vascular responses by microglia”.
+Senior research fellow at the Institute of Experimental Medicine, won for his outstanding research in the field of “Compartment-specific modulation of neuronal and vascular responses by microglia”.

 Dr. Gábor Juhász